piskvorky/bounter/README.md

   This option uses a custom C hash table underneath, with optimized string storage.
 It will remove its low-count objects when nearing the maximum alotted memory, instead of expanding the table.

 ----

-As a further optimization, all algorithms optionally support a [logarithmic probabilistic counter](https://en.wikipedia.org/wiki/Approximate_counting_algorithm):

- - `bounter(cnt='log1024')`: an integer counter that occupies 2 bytes.
-Values up to 2048 are exact; larger values are off by +/- 2%.
-The maximum representable value is around 2^71.
- - `bounter(cnt='log8')`: a more aggressive probabilistic counter that fits into just 1 byte.
-Values up to 8 are exact and larger values can be off by +/- 30%.
-The maximum representable value is about 2^33.
- - `bounter(cnt='conservative')`: default option.
-Exact counter, no probabilistic counting.
-Occupies 4 bytes (max value 2^32).

-Such memory vs. accuracy tradeoffs are sometimes desirable in NLP, where being able to handle very large collections is more important than whether an event occurs exactly 55,482x or 55,519x.

 For more details, see the [FIXME API docstrings](https://github.com/RaRe-Technologies/bounter/blob/master/bounter/bounter.py).